cluo29/TestAWARE/README.md

 ![alt text](replay.jpg "Data Replay")

 The basic controls are simple.
 You can run tests without coding.
+For the feature of TestAWARE code library, see https://github.com/cluo29/TestAWARECodeLib.

 If you are interested in the mechanisms, please read the paper [1].